jitterted/tawny/Tasks.md

 ## To Do

+[ ] Real persistence!

-[ ] Make Portfolio the Aggregate Root
+   [ ] Portfolio needs to be stored in a Portfolio repository

-   [ ] Replace new Position() with portfolio.openPosition()

-   [X] Move "roll" method over to Portfolio, so it can keep track of the new position as well

-   [X] Move factory creation method of Position to Portfolio

 [ ] For view: show underlying transactions leading to the current cost of a rolled position

-[ ] Real persistence!

 [ ] Show gain(loss) based on the current price